-Develop a standardised MS data dictionary and support local harmonisation efforts
+Develop a standardized MS data dictionary and support local harmonization efforts

 Each database is situated in a different organizational setting and uses different terminologies or parameter denotations for describing their content.
 MSDA aims to maximize reusability of MS registries/cohort data by harmonizing structure and variables by developing and promoting the adoption of a common data model (CDM).

 CDM can be defined as a mechanism by which raw data are standardized to a common structure, format and terminology independent from any particular study in order to allow combined analysis across several MS cohorts.
 A CDM aims to achieve both syntactic as well as semantic interoperability.
 Syntactic interoperability represents a common agreed upon data structure (‘grammar’), whereas semantic interoperability represents the common understanding of the syntactic interoperable data structure (‘vocabulary’).
 The MSDA TransForMS SwitchBox (in short: SwitchBox) is a tool to harmonize different data formats to a MS specific CDM.